-Cross-College Minors The College offers minors to students university-wide in computer science, electrical engineering, technology, and statistics.
+Cross-College Minors The College offers minors to students university-wide in computer science and statistics.
 In addition, students in the College may elect a minor in an academic unit in or out of the College which, when completed, would be noted on their transcripts.
-However, students wishing to undertake a course of study leading to an approved minor should consult the offering unit as well as their home academic unit about the requirements.